Technology Tales

 4th August 2008

 One of its uses is seeing if there are people visiting your website at a time when you might be thinking of making a change like upgrading WordPress.
 Timing such activities to avoid a clash is a win-win situation: a better experience from your visitors and more reliable updates for you.
-After all, it’s very easy to make a poor impression and an unreliable site will do that faster than anything else so it’s paramount that your visitors do not get on the receiving end of updates, even if they are all for the better.
+After all, it's effortless to make a poor impression and an unreliable site will do that faster than anything else, so it's paramount that your visitors do not get on the receiving end of updates, even if they are all for the better.

 WordPress plugin for removing post revisions from database